 During this final stage of your pregnancy, your baby is continuing to grow.
 By the end of your pregnancy you should have gained about 12 to 14 kilograms.
 About 3.5 kgs of that weight should be the baby.
 Even before your baby is born it will be able to open and close its eyes and might even suck its thumb.

-Be sure to continue to visit Dr. Gino Pecoraro, and ask him to answer your questions and address your concerns about labour and delivery.
+Be sure to continue to visit A/Prof. Gino Pecoraro, and ask him to answer your questions and address your concerns about labour and delivery.
 The baby should be moving into its birth position, and your body will be preparing for the birth.
-Dr. Gino Pecoraro can check your progress with a vaginal examination.
+A/Prof. Gino Pecoraro can check your progress with a vaginal examination.